rsmsnot/Tinyapp-Project/README.md

 ## Getting Started

-- Open your terminal and navigate to the project folder
+- Open your terminal and clone the git repository using ```git clone https://git@github.com:rsmsnot/Tinyapp-Project.git```
 - Install the necessary dependencies using the ```npm install``` command.
 - Run the app using the ```npm start``` command
 - Open your web browser and navigate to http://localhost:8080